solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Proposal Simulation

-Before proceeding with the tutorial, ensure all addresses in `Addresses.json` are removed.
-There are two methods for executing proposals:

-1. **Using `forge test`**: Detailed information on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
-2. **Using `forge script`**: This tutorial employs this method.

 ### Deploying a Governor Bravo on Testnet

 You'll need a Governor Bravo contract set up on the testnet before running the proposal.